-Proposals that will enhance the viability and/or community value of the two properties currently being considered for addition to the register of Assets of Community Value will be supported.
+Proposals that will enhance the viability and/or community value of the properties shown as Assets of Community Value will be supported.
 Otherwise, proposals that result in either the loss of the asset or in significant harm to the community value of an asset will not be permitted, unless it can be clearly demonstrated that the operation of the asset, or the ongoing delivery of the community value of the asset, is no longer economically viable.
 Typically this would mean the site has been marketed at a reasonable price for at least a year for that and any other suitable employment or service trade uses and no interest in acquisition has been expressed.
-The two buildings proposed by residents are both Post Offices and a request for addition to the register has been submitted to ADC.
-See Appendix A for list.
+See Appendix xxxx for list parish and the sense of community.

 9.5 The buildings shown as Assets of Community Value are recognised as significant in the economic and social viability of the village.
 The public house is part of the social fabric of the parish as are the two community halls.
-Each asset is a major feature of daily life for residents and play a central part in the vitality of the parish and the sense of community.
+Each asset is a major feature of daily life for residents and play a central part in the vitality of the